-In the opinion of management, the accompanying unaudited interim condensed consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals and estimates that impact the financial statements) considered necessary to present fairly the Company's financial position as of December 31, 2021 and its results of operations for the three and six months ended December 31, 2021 and 2020, and cash flows for the six months ended December 31, 2021 and 2020.
-Operating results for the three and six months ended December 31, 2021, are not necessarily indicative of the results that may be expected for the year ending June 30, 2022.
+In the opinion of management, the accompanying unaudited interim condensed consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals and estimates that impact the financial statements) considered necessary to present fairly the Company's financial position as of December 31, 2021 and its results of operations for the three and six months ended December 31, 2021 and 2020, and cash flows for the six months ended December 31, 2021 and 2020, and cash flows for the results that may be expected for the year ending June 30, 2022.
 The unaudited interim condensed consolidated financial statements, presented herein, do not contain the required disclosures under U.S. GAAP for annual financial statements.
 The accompanying unaudited interim condensed consolidated financial statements should be read in conjunction with the annual audited consolidated financial statements and related notes as of and for the year ended June 30, 2021.